air: artist in residence

 Residency opportunities are open to Oklahoma artists 21 years of age or older, showing a strong professional working history.
 Primary interest is visual arts with a focus on multidisciplinary approach to printmaking and works on paper.
-Local based artists seeking a residency must submit a complete application including recent work samples and current resume.
+Local based artists seeking a residency must submit a complete application including a residency project proposal, recent work samples and current resume.
 All applications will be sent to an out-of-state printing house to determine selection.
 The application deadline for both the 6 month and 14-week residencies are due December 1st.
 Notifications will be made December 18th.

 Artists applying to Artspace at Untitled’s residency program should not be enrolled in an academic program during the residency timeline.
 Applications consisting of small collaboratives (2-3 total members) are eligible to apply.
 Each artist included in the collaborative must submit a resume.